dacase/nmrtk/INSTALL.md

 # Introduction

-The first step for installing NMRTK is cloning or obtaining the source code from gitlab.
+The first step for installing NMRTK is cloning or obtaining the source code from github.
 NMRTK also requires GNU Scientific Library (GSL) and Genetic Algorithms Library (GAlib) from MIT.
 Both of them can be installed into Linux system-widely (such as /usr/local).
 For users without administration permission, it is more convenient to install both of them under the NMRTK